paion-data/astraios/docs/docs/elide/data-model.md

 API Versions
 ------------

-Astraios models can be bound to a specific API version.
+Elide models can be bound to a specific API version.
 Once bound, the models will only be visible to API requests that ask for the specific version.
 API versions are bound by creating a package-info.java file with the `ApiVersion` annotation: